Nitlix/VenixWebContent/blogs/introducing-the-new-venix-tweaker.md

 Tweaker!
 We've put in a lot of hard work to make sure this version improves your device's performance like never before.
 And the best part?
 It's completely free!

 With the new Venix Tweaker, you're in charge.
 You can choose exactly what to apply and what to leave as is, its all up to you.

-But what's new in this release?
-You may ask so let's get to the point:
+But what's new in this release you may ask, so let's get to the point:

 <div class="bubble">Fresh look, Fresh Experience</div>